-A description of the six dehumidification and ventilation systems follows:
+A description of the six dehumidification and ventilation systems follows.

-System 1: Stand-alone dehumidifier in hall closet with central-fan-integrated supply ventilation (2 homes tested)
+System 1: Stand-alone Dehumidifier in Hall Closet with Central-fan-integrated Supply Ventilation (Two Homes Tested)

-The stand-alone dehumidifier system involved installation of an off-the-shelf 50pint-per-day dehumidifier in an interior closet with a louvered door near the central air return.
+The stand-alone dehumidifier system involved installation of an off-the-shelf 50-pint-per-day dehumidifier in an interior closet with a louvered door near the central air return.
 The dehumidistat built into the dehumidifier energized the dehumidifier whenever the humidity level rose above the user setting.
-The fan cycling control was set to 33% duty cycle (on for 10 minutes if it had not been on for 20 minutes), to intermittently average air conditions throughout the house and distribute ventilation air.
+The fan cycling control was set to 33% duty cycle (on for 10 min if it had not been on for 20 min) to intermittently average air conditions throughout the house and distribute ventilation air.

-System 2: Stand-alone dehumidifier in conditioned attic with central-fan-integrated supply ventilation (2 homes tested)
+System 2: Stand-alone Dehumidifier in Conditioned Attic with Central-fan-integrated Supply Ventilation (Two Homes Tested)

-The stand-alone dehumidifier system involved installation of an off-the-shelf 50pint-per-day dehumidifier in the conditioned attic with a small return air duct located near the dehumidifier outlet.
+The stand-alone dehumidifier system involved installation of an off-the-shelf 50-pint-per-day dehumidifier in the conditioned attic with a small return air duct located near the dehumidifier outlet.
 The dehumidistat built into the dehumidifier energized the dehumidifier whenever the humidity level rose above the user setting.
-The fan cycling control was set to 33% duty cycle (on for 10 minutes if it had not been on for 20 minutes), to intermittently average air conditions throughout the house and distribute ventilation air.
+The fan cycling control was set to 33% duty cycle (on for 10 min if it had not been on for 20 min) to intermittently average air conditions throughout the house and distribute ventilation air.

-System 3: Ultra-Air Dehumidification and Ventilation System (3 homes tested)
+System 3: Ultra-Air Dehumidification and Ventilation System (Three Homes Tested)

 The Ultra-Air system involved installation of a ducted high-efficiency ventilating dehumidifier located in the conditioned attic.
 The Ultra-Air blower operated continuously on low speed, drawing in about 40 cfm of outside air and about 120 cfm of recirculated house air.
 The mixed air was filtered and supplied to the main supply air trunk of the central air distribution system.
 A remote dehumidistat located in the living space activated the dehumidifier compressor if the humidity level rose above the user setting.
-The fan cycling control was set to 17% duty cycle (on for 10 minutes if it had not been on for 50 minutes), to intermittently average air conditions throughout the house and distribute ventilation air.
+The fan cycling control was set to 17% duty cycle (on for 10 min if it had not been on for 50 min) to intermittently average air conditions throughout the house and distribute ventilation air.

-The Ultra-Aire blower was operated continuously because we needed to maintain at least a 3 to 1 ratio of inside recirculated air to outside ventilation air to avoid condensation of humid air in the supply plenum and ducts when the central fan was off.
+The Ultra-Aire blower was operated continuously because we needed to maintain at least a 3-to-1 ratio of inside recirculated air to outside ventilation air to avoid condensation of humid air in the supply plenum and ducts when the central fan was off.
 So, the potential for reducing the runtime of the Ultra-Air blower was limited by the mixed air volume requirement.
 This was also true for System 4.
 In addition, we avoided the cost and complication of an additional timer control and a motorized outside air damper.
 The motorized damper would have been required to avoid air leakage to outside through the Ultra-Aire system when the Ultra-Aire was off but the central fan was on.

-System 4: Filter-Vent Ventilation with Dehumidifier in Ducted Cabinet (3 homes tested)
+System 4: Filter-Vent Ventilation with Dehumidifier in Ducted Cabinet (Three Homes Tested)